daytonaio/sample-open-source-smith/README.md

   - `DATABASE_URL`: This should be the Postgres database connection URL.
   - `GEMINI_API_KEY`: This is the API key for accessing the Gemini API.
 You can get it from [here](https://ai.google.dev/gemini-api/docs).
-  - `NEXTAUTH_URL`: This is the URL of your NextAuth.js application.
-It should be the base URL of your deployed application.
+  - `HOST_URL`: This should be the base URL of your deployed application.
 For development, it should be `http://localhost:3000`.
   - `NEXTAUTH_SECRET`: This is a secret key used by NextAuth.js to encrypt session data.
 To generate a secure secret key, you can use the following command:
     ```bash
     openssl rand -base64 32